Fair Document Valuation in LLM Summaries via Shapley Values

+This motivates the two research questions we study.
+First, \emph{how can a platform fairly value the contribution of each source document to an LLM-generated summary, in a way that rewards genuine marginal contribution rather than visibility or volume?} Second, \emph{how can such valuations be computed efficiently enough to scale to platforms serving large query volumes?} The first question concerns the economic fairness of the resulting compensation; the second, its practical feasibility.

-In this paper, we present a framework for {\it fair document valuation} in the context of LLM summaries.
-Our framework addresses the challenges discussed above and satisfies the three properties noted earlier.
-Our solution concept builds on the Shapley value framework from cooperative game theory \citep{shapley1953value}.
-First, given a query $q$ and an LLM summary based on a specific set of documents, we use the Shapley value framework to distribute the total value generated by the summary (measured by its quality or usefulness) across this set of documents.
-Shapley values quantify how much each document contributes to the overall summary while accounting for interactions between documents, such as redundancy and overlapping information.
-Formally, Shapley values ensure fair attribution through four properties: Efficiency (the total value is fully distributed across all documents), Symmetry (treat equally contributing documents identically), Null Document (assign zero value to non-contributing documents), and Linearity (additive consistency across multiple evaluations).
-Note that this framework supports value attribution at the query level, and the linearity property enables aggregation of values across queries.
-This flexibility is crucial for revenue attribution, as it accommodates both per-query revenues (e.g., advertising or API calls) and aggregated subscription-based revenues.
-As such, this framework addresses both the challenges discussed above.
-Moreover, because Shapley value computation treats the summarization and evaluation procedures as black boxes, it remains compatible with any LLM summarization method or evaluation metric, satisfying the first two design requirements introduced earlier.
+In this paper, we present a framework for {\it fair document valuation} in the context of LLM summaries, building on the Shapley value from cooperative game theory \citep{shapley1953value}.
+Our framework addresses the challenges discussed and satisfies the three properties above.
+Given a query $q$ and a summary built from a set of documents, we use the Shapley value to distribute the summary's total value across those documents according to each one's marginal contribution, accounting for redundancy and overlapping information.
+It aligns compensation with the genuine value a document adds.
+Because the Shapley computation treats the summarization $A(\cdot)$ and evaluation $v(\cdot)$ procedures as black boxes, it is summarization- and evaluation-agnostic and its linearity property lets per-query values aggregate across queries, accommodating both per-query revenue (e.g., advertising, API calls) and aggregated subscription revenue.